V4Fire/Client/src/base/b-router/README.md

 < b-router :dataProvider = 'AppRoutes'
 ```

-Also, in that case, the data provider can pass no only the map of routes, but an array with extra arguments:
+Also, in that case, the data provider can pass not only the map of routes, but an array with extra arguments:

 * `[basePath]`
 * `[basePath, routes]`